 Naturally, the layout of your small bathroom will be determined by its unique size and shape, but, here are some general tips and key pointers to help you get it right:

 - Can you move the waste pipe?
-The layout will usually be governed by the positioning of your waste pipe and therefore the positioning of your toilet; it can, of course, be moved to make more room, but this will up the cost.
+A small bathroom design will usually be governed by the positioning of your waste pipe and therefore the positioning of your toilet; it can, of course, be moved to make more room, but this will up the cost.

 - Have the door opening out from the bathroom if possible so it does not use the internal footprint, or collide with sanitaryware when opened.
 Or perhaps you could fit a pocket door that slides into a wall cavity?